CSCfi/csc-user-guide/docs/cloud/rahti/introduction/technical_maturity.md

 ### Storage

-The GlusterFS storage that is used for all persistent volumes in
-\env{SYSTEM_NAME} at the moment is only a technology preview according to Red Hat, and it has to do additional 2x replication on top of the 3x replication already done by Ceph.
+The GlusterFS storage that is used for all persistent volumes in Rahti at the moment is only a technology preview according to Red Hat, and it has to do additional 2x replication on top of the 3x replication already done by Ceph.
 Thus we have 6x replication of all data, which is unnecessary and would be prohibitively expensive for a larger system.